 From the very start, Thich Nhat Hanh presents us with a premise: Happiness and Peace Are Possible.
 It seems like a grand presumption!

 Through his words, he presents us with the opportunity to be the maker of our own destinies (though I’m sure he would not call it that) and mold happiness and peace out of the garbage of our past and our negative emotions.

-As a Buddhist, he speaks in terms of Buddhism, but have no fear—he presents these in the most nonthreatening, gentle way possible.
+As a Buddhist, he speaks in terms of Buddhism, but have no fear—he presents these in the most non-threatening, gentle way possible.
 As in the last book, the reader is guided through meditation, though Hanh calls it “mindfulness of breath” instead.

 Hanh offers explanations, stories, and analogies to help the reader open up their world to their own experiences and “suffering,” as he calls it.
 This is not an introductory book!
 You must read this book with an open mind!

 This book is quite a bit more in-depth and should probably not be your first step into the world of spirituality.
 As someone who regularly reads spiritual books, I was surprised to find some different concepts in this one.

 This book combines psychology (without all the terms and jargon) and Buddhism into a masterpiece of self-exploration.
 This self-exploration ends with the dissolution of the self and an embrace of all things gentle and loving towards others.
-Singer even admits that it may be painful to look so deeply into your psyche and soul–but that the relief, happiness and joy you experience when you get to the other side is the greatest gift you could ever give yourself.
+Michael Singer even admits that it may be painful to look so deeply into your psyche and soul–but that the relief, happiness and joy you experience when you get to the other side is the greatest gift you could ever give yourself.

 I hope you find some spiritual development from these books and find yourself a little more connected to your fellow humans!